 Riedel is proud to present the Junmai glass, its second glass specifically designed for Japan’s national drink.
-In contrast to Daiginjo, Junmai boasts a much greater complexity and range, making it the perfect companion for food.
+In contrast to Daiginjo, Junmai boasts a much greater complexity and range, and is the perfect companion for food.

 By 2017, Riedel had conducted 42 workshops with 170 brewers and sake experts.
 Controlled blind tastings featuring more than 120 types of Junmai from every region of Japan were carried out, until finally the new “Junmai” glass shape was created and introduced to the market in the spring of 2018.